 Getting federal financial assistance, also known as federal aid, depends on your household size and income.
-If you qualify, you may be able to get a plan at a lower cost.
-These are health plans that come with extra financial help from the federal government.
+If you qualify, you may be able to get a health plan at a lower cost.
+These are qualified health plans that come with financial help from the federal government.
 Here are some key things to know about federal aid:

 Find out if you're eligible

 Depending on your household size and income, you may qualify for this assistance.

 - People age 26 and older, even students, who file their own federal taxes, may be able to get both types of aid.